 - Event and tourism-related activity calendars serve to drive day and overnight stays.
 To save on staff time, admin areas can be set up to allow third parties to enter their own data; gatekeepers review and approve content prior to public display.

 E-commerce Custom Product Configurations +$5,000 – $20,000

 - This feature has multiple layers including secure certificates, online payment processors, PCI compliance, shipping data and rates and sales tax.
-The DMO should also research the costs tied to operating this business.
+The DMO or tourism business should also research the costs tied to operating this business.